ytakefuji/airpiano/README.md

 # How to install air-piano

-Python3.8 is recommended for running air-piano.
+Python3.7 or Python3.8 is recommended for running air-piano.
 In order to run air-piano, the following libraries must be installed.

 $ pip install musicalbeeps